-‘The Dirty Dozen’ is a 1967 war drama that follows a group of incarcerated servicemen that are offered a chance to free themselves.
+‘The Dirty Dozen’ is a 1967 war drama that follows a group of incarcerated servicemen who are offered a chance to free themselves.
 The titular twelve men, all criminal servicemen held in contempt for various misdoings, are offered reduced sentences if they agree to go for a mission behind enemy lines.
 With little chance of making it out alive and surrounded by the atrocities of World War II, the group charts a ferociously entertaining path to their objective.

 ‘The Dirty Dozen’ is partly based on a true story.
 The film’s screenplay is adapted from E.M.
 Nathanson’s 1965 novel of the same name, which was in turn inspired by a story the author heard from his friend, Russ Meyer.
 The latter claimed to have learned of the narrative while working as a combat photographer during World War II.
 Nunnally Johnson and Lukas Heller subsequently adapted Nathanson’s novel for the screen.
 The two writers embellished the narrative a little in bringing it to screen, including adding the rhyme chanted by the titular twelve to remember the details of their seemingly suicidal mission.